srupslurp/srupslurp/README.md

+# other random thing i wanna add

-# - DON'T BE AFRIAD TO INT WITH ME! i need more pony town friends!
+- DON'T BE AFRIAD TO INT WITH ME! i need more pony town friends!
 D:

 - C+H is FULLY allowed..unless i have dniuf in my name !!

+- you can find me in the homestuck area 80% of the time. other times i'm somewhere random on the map.

 ![6](https://files.catbox.moe/ue04jm.png)